 Short on time?

-I need to manage a log of risks, and apparently a RAID Log is what I should use.
+How do I conduct RAID Risk Management?
+I am told a RAID Log is what I should use.
 How do I do this?
 Is there a template?